 What Is Flue Gas?
 The Definition You Need

 Flue gas is primarily composed of nitrogen, carbon dioxide, water vapor, and small amounts of carbon monoxide and nitrogen oxides.
-The flue or boiler exhaust pipe is the conduit that channels these gases safely outdoors.
+The gas boiler flue or boiler exhaust pipe is the conduit that channels these gases safely outdoors.

 The term flue is often used interchangeably with vent, but technically a flue refers to the inner passage carrying exhaust, while the vent system includes all connected parts such as elbows, appliance adapters, and termination fittings.